Chatterc/Building_Web_APIs/README.md

 1. Run the sample payload script to ensure your machine learning web service works properly (the test case does the same thing)

 #### Deliverables:
-Homework - Demonstration of your progress setting up an ML web service (1-2 minutes) Lab - Submitted lab must pass test case
+* Homework - Demonstration of your progress setting up an ML web service (1-2 minutes)
+* Lab - Submitted lab must pass test case to serve a single prediction